aelzeiny/YNAB_GPT/README.md

 Transactions that have been auto-categorized are marked with a blue flag.

 ## Cost
 You'll need to bring your own OpenAI GPT token.
-At the moment GPT 3.5 is $0.50 / 1M input tokens, and $1.5 / 1M output tokens [pricing page](https://openai.com/pricing).
+At the moment GPT 3.5 is $0.50 / 1M input tokens, and $1.5 / 1M output tokens [[pricing page](https://openai.com/pricing)].
 For me, each uncategorized transaction uses about ~85 input tokens, and ~2 output tokens.
 All things considered, very cheap.

-YNAB is 99 $/mo, and you don't pay any extra for an API key.
+YNAB is 99 $/yr, and you don't pay any extra for an API key.
 You're rate-limited for 200 requests per hour.
 Each script run uses 3 requests.
 Meaning you can run this script every minute if you want.

 ## Build & Deployment